Chapter 3: Affirmative Action and Civil Rights

 - In conformance with Federal regulations, written affirmative action plans shall be prepared and maintained by each campus of the University, including the Division of Agriculture and Natural Resources.
 Such plans shall be reviewed and approved by the Office of the President and the Office of the General Counsel before they are officially promulgated.

-- Inquiries regarding the University’s equal employment opportunity policies may be directed to John Sims, Affirmative Action Compliance and Title IX Officer, University of California, Davis, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750-1397.
+- Inquiries regarding the University’s equal employment opportunity policies may be directed to the ANR Affirmative Action Director University of California, Davis, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, (530) 750-1397.

 B. State and Federal Laws

 UC ANR policy is intended to be consistent with the provisions of applicable State and Federal laws.
 Inquiries regarding UC ANR’s nondiscrimination policies may be directed to the ANR Affirmative Action Director, University of California, Agriculture and Natural Resources, 2801 Second Street, Davis, CA 95618, 530-750-1397.